-Both Northern Ireland's mainly unionist Protestants and its mainly nationalist Catholics tend to be more socially conservative than elsewhere in Ireland or
+Both Northern Ireland's mainly unionist Protestants and its mainly nationalist Catholics t more socially conservative than elsewhere in Ireland or Britain.

-Britain.

-The elected assembly has the right to bring its abortion laws in line with the rest of the United Kingdom, but voted against doing so in February 2016.
-The assembly has not sat since the devolved government collapsed in January 2017.
+The elected assembly has the right to bring its abortion laws in line with the rest of the Kingdom, but voted against doing so in February 2016.
+The assembly has not sat since devolved government collapsed in January 2017.